WSU-kduncan/f24cicd-RecycledDrit/Project4/README-CI.md

 This line is a command that is set to run when the container is started.
 The command itself is one that will start the angular development server and allow it to be accessed from outside the container.

 Once you have completed this file, you will need to build the image.
-But before we can do that we have to set up our dockerhub account.
+But before you can do that you have to set up your dockerhub account.

 ### DockerHub